Examples of appropriate bulk updating:

 Once it is confirmed that a bulk update is the best next step, follow the steps below.

 1. Go to the Groups section on the backend and create a new group consisting of the records whose expiration dates are to be updated.

 2. After saving and closing the new group modal, find the group in the list and click on the name of the group to open the details/settings.

 3. Then navigate to the Members tab of the group.

 4. Review the records that are being included in the Group.
-As a reminder from above, only the Primary Group Members will be included in the bulk update.
-If your group has Beneficiaries they will not be affected.
+As a reminder from above, only the Primary Group Members will be included in the bulk update (not Beneficiaries).

 6. When the modal appears, enter the New Expiration Date.

-If there are any members in the group that can't be updated for any reason, you will be notified and they will not be updated.
+If there are any records in the group that can't be updated, a notification will be displayed and they will not be updated.
 A list of these members will be displayed in the modal as soon as the new date is entered, so the admin will be aware before they click the Update Members button.

 7. Click the Update Members button to queue the update, which may take some time to run.

-8. Double-check your members' new expiration dates for accuracy.
-You may want to pull a custom report or add "Membership Expires On" as a display column in your backend Members list.
+8. Double-check the records' new expiration dates for accuracy.
+Pull a custom report or add "Membership Expires On" as a display column in the backend Members List.

 Update Member Types

 1. Follow the same process outlined in steps 1-4 above: